freshehrteam/wt2xt/README.md

 ## Testing

-This project uses Bun's built-in test runner for testing.
-The test runner is compatible with Jest's API, so the tests are written in a familiar style.
+This project uses Bun's built-in test runner for testing, with Bun configured as the test environment.

 ### Running Tests